hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

 We can see that R coded `condition` as a dummy variable, with an intercept (common to all samples) and a "conditiontreat" variable, which adds the effect of treat to samples 4-6.

 We can actually set our contrasts in `DESeq2::results()` using a numeric vector.
 The way it works is to define a vector of "weights" for the coefficient(s) we want to test for.
 In this case, we have `(Intercept)` and `conditiontreat` as our coefficients (see model matrix above), and we want to test for the effect of treat, so our contrast vector would be `c(0, 1)`.
-In other words, we don’t care about the value of `(Intercept)` (so it has a weight of 0), and we’re only interested in the effect of treat (so we give it a weight of 1).
+In other words, we don't care about the value of `(Intercept)` (so it has a weight of 0), and we're only interested in the effect of treat (so we give it a weight of 1).

 In this case the design is very simple, so we could define our contrast vector "manually".
-But for complex designs this can get more difficult to do, so it’s worth mentioning the general way in which we can define this.
+But for complex designs this can get more difficult to do, so it's worth mentioning the general way in which we can define this.
 For any contrast of interest, we can follow three steps:

 - Get the model matrix
 - Subset the matrix for each group of interest and calculate its column means - this results in a vector of coefficients for each group
-- Subtract the group vectors from each other according to the comparison we’re interested in
+- Subtract the group vectors from each other according to the comparison we're interested in

-Let’s see this example in action:
+Let's see this example in action:

 ``` r
 # get the model matrix